 2. Revise Your Persona

-Personas are the blueprint for defining your customers: their emotional and functional needs, shopping journeys, even how they learn about new brands.
+Personas are the blueprint that define your customers emotional and functional needs, shopping journeys, even how they learn about new brands.
 Your personas are now outdated in almost every way.
-Not revising them to reflect the new now can result in messages and touchpoints with a startling lack of empathy and/or relevance.
+Revise them to avoid messages and touchpoints that lack empathy or relevance.

 3. Serve, Not Sell.

 Once you’ve revised your persona, focus your marketing efforts on serving instead of selling.
 Help your customers solve a problem related to the crisis.
-The more meaningful, memorable and empathic your approach to serving, the more long lasting the impact.
-If you can’t serve in brand-relevant way, pause.
+The more meaningful, memorable and empathic your approach to serving, the more long-lasting the impact.
+If you can’t serve in a brand-relevant way, pause.
 Don't simply hijack the conversation.

 Here are a few examples of brands serving well:

-Canlis, an iconic, fine dining restaurant here in Seattle, pivoted to a drive-thru bagel & burger joint, and it's been sold out nearly every night.
+Canlis, an iconic, fine dining restaurant here in Seattle, quickly pivoted to a drive-thru bagel & burger joint and was sold out nearly every night.

 Bartells, a local drug store chain here in Seattle, showed customers what a safe social distance is through signage and tapelines marked on their store floor.

-The Wirecutter (ecommerce affiliate of the New York Times) provided PSA’s letting customers know about the risk of viruses remaining on delivered packages (considered very low).
+The Wirecutter (e-commerce affiliate of the New York Times) provided PSA’s letting customers know about the risk of viruses remaining on delivered packages (low).

 Alibaba launched a global B2B sourcing platform to connect medical goods suppliers directly with frontline medical teams.

-What's App launched a chatbot in conjunction with the WHO to answer questions from the public about Coronavirus, and to give prompt, reliable and official information 24 hours a day, worldwide.
-It also serve government decision-makers by providing the latest numbers and situation reports.
+What's App launched a chatbot in conjunction with the W.H.O. to answer questions from the public about the Coronavirus, and to give prompt, reliable and official information 24 hours a day, worldwide.

-This virus is completely new, and behavioral science tells us that it’s human nature to over-react to new threats and respond with caution.
-As such, customers are likely to stay with the tried and true, opting for what they know and trust.
-We see that playing out in the Democratic primary, but it’s also true for every-day, lower involvement decisions.
+This virus is completely new, and behavioral science tells us that it’s human nature to over-react to new threats.
+As such, most customers will be cautious and will want to stay with what they know and trust.
+We see that playing out in the Democratic primary, but it’s true for every-day, lower involvement decisions, too.

 5. Update Your KPIs

 After you’ve revised your marketing calendar, update your KPIs to determine what’s realistic.
-You will still want to manage your performance through this crisis.
+You will still want to manage your performance.

 6. Increase Your Monitoring of Customer Sentiment on Social Media

 If you’re a CEO, take the time to read and internalize customer comments.
 Hear the whispers of an opportunity or a threat early on.
-Take a minute to respond to some of them, if you can.
+Take a minute to respond to comments, if you can.
 Allow your customers to experience the human at the helm.
-Hear the early whispers of an opportunity — or a threat — firsthand.
+Brand empathy should be a critical part of your pandemic pivot.

 7. Call or Zoom Your Customers

-Check in and find out how they and their loved ones are doing.
+Check-in with your customers to find out how they and their loved ones are doing.
 Listen for what they need from you -- it might just be the phone call you're making.
 Even if you’re a B2C business, call some of your best customers.
 Your loyalty program most likely captured their phone number.
 Does your target audience skew toward senior citizens?
-Chances are they are alone and anxious, and there’s a higher mortality rate among older people feeling lonely.
-And while it’s great to call your customers, if it's brand-relevant, consider setting up calling circles for them to call each other.
+Chances are they are alone and anxious, so consider setting up calling circles or zoom meetings for them to connect with each other.

 8. Crisis Is Opportunity, So Prepare to Pivot

-Times like these are stressful and life-changing, but they create new opportunities for consumers to discontinue old habits and make new ones.
+This is a life-changing moment for everyone.
+It will create new opportunities to discontinue old habits and make new ones.
 According to Wendy Wood in her excellent book, Good Habits Bad Habits, “we are freed up to practice new behaviors without interference from established cues and our habitual responses to them.
-Discontinuity forces us to think.
-By making fresh decisions, we act in new ways -- ones that may work better for us."
+Discontinuity forces us to re-think habits."
 Will your customers establish new habits with your brand -- or with another brand?
 This will be a critical issue for many businesses in the months ahead.
 I'll write more about this in future blog posts.